cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/_index.md

 <!--You can set up SAML SSO with Okta in two ways:

-- Use the preconfigured [Cobalt app](https://www.okta.com/integrations/cobalt/) for Okta.
+- Use the pre-integrated [Cobalt app](https://www.okta.com/integrations/cobalt/) for Okta.
 Learn [how to configure SAML SSO using the Cobalt app](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Cobalt.html).
 - _(Recommended)_ Create a SAML app for Cobalt manually.
 To learn more, read Okta's [documentation](https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_SAML.htm?cshid=ext_Apps_App_Integration_Wizard-saml).

 If you create an application for Okta manually, use the following parameters.-->